-In 2022, we added a systematic review/meta-analysis of 42 studies (n = 5,403) of children with cancer undergoing chemotherapy.
-While myocardial strain imaging by speckle-tracking echocardiography documents early evidence of myocardial injury, additional evidence on risk parameters is needed to support its adoption for clinical use, and more data are required for the better understating of myocardial deformation parameters in risk stratification (Li, 2022).
-We also added a systematic review of eight studies (n = 979) that showed left ventricular global longitudinal strain was significantly lower in all hypertensive groups compared with controls without hypertension (Tadic, 2021).
+In a systematic review/meta-analysis of 42 studies (n = 5,403) of children with cancer undergoing chemotherapy, while myocardial strain imaging by speckle-tracking echocardiography documented early evidence of myocardial injury, additional evidence on risk parameters was needed to support its adoption for clinical use, and more data were required for the better understanding of myocardial deformation parameters in risk stratification (Li, 2022).
+Another systematic review of eight studies (n = 979) showed left ventricular global longitudinal strain was significantly lower in all hypertensive groups compared with controls without hypertension (Tadic, 2021).

-In 2024, we added a systematic review/meta-analysis that included three studies (n = 1,332).
-Myocardial strain by strain-encoded magnetic resonance imaging accurately predicted all-cause mortality and other endpoints (P< .001).
+A systematic review/meta-analysis of three studies (n = 1,332) found myocardial strain by strain-encoded magnetic resonance imaging accurately predicted all-cause mortality and other endpoints (P < .001).
 However, subjects had heart failure or coronary artery disease, with no mention of prior cancer or chemotherapy (Korosoglou, 2024).
-The policy was reactivated, updated, and changed from medically necessary to investigational, based on guideline recommendations (Mertens, 2023) stating a lack of evidence that myocardial strain imaging affects outcomes.